amard33p/fastapi-oauth/README.md

 ## Troubleshooting

 - “Landing on backend JSON page at `/auth/google/callback`” → ensure the OAuth router uses the cookie-based backend (we use `cookie_oauth_auth_backend` with `OAuthCookieTransport` in `app.py`).
-- SPA doesn’t see the user → ensure requests use `credentials: 'include'` (see `src/api.js`) and your cookie domain/SameSite are set correctly for your environment.
+- SPA doesn’t see the user → ensure the SDK is configured with `OpenAPI.WITH_CREDENTIALS = true` in `src/main.jsx` and your cookie domain/SameSite are set correctly for your environment.
 - 401 on protected routes → session cookie missing or expired; re-login.